 During the First World War, German troops came close to Paris on two occasions.
 The distance was short enough to allow the bombardment of the city with long range artillery shells, first planes and zeppelins.
 On both occasions French troops, assisted by allies prevailed and Germans never entered the city.

 However, German troops managed to enter Paris and to occupy the whole country during the Second World War.
 Germany attacked France on 10 May 1940, bypassed the heavily fortified area where the French government was expecting the attack to take place and headed towards Paris.
 First German troops entered the city on June 14.
 Adolf Hitler visited the city on June 24, the same year and visited the main tourist attractions.
 The Allies liberated Paris on August 25, 1944.

 Did you know?

 This is a complete tourist guide to Paris, France.
-We offered the up-to-date information regarding what to visit and what can be seen in Paris.
-This information will help you get a clear idea regarding tourist attractions this city has to offer.
-Paris is one of the most visited cities in the world and not without a reason.
-Some of the most desired tourist attractions are located here, as for example the Eiffel Tower, the Triumphal Arch, Louver Museum, Champs-Elysees avenue, Orsay Museum or the famous Versailles palace.
+We offer the up-to-date information as for what to visit and what to see in Paris.
+This information will help you get a bigger picture as regards tourist attractions this city has to offer.
+Paris is one of the most visited cities in the world and this fact stands to reason.
+Some of the much sought after tourist attractions are located here, such as for example the Eiffel Tower, the Triumphal Arch, Louvre Museum, Champs-Elysees Avenue, Orsay Museum or the famous Versailles Palace.
 Apart from these world-famous attractions, Paris is the city of love, the charm of which is almost irresistible to most visitors.
 If you are already in love, chances are that Paris will make you fall in love again, this time with the city itself.